The Electric Vehicle (EV) Green Charger

 20. How can I charge my electric vehicle at home?
 How much does it cost?

-Home chargers can be installed at customers’ premises behind the customers’ meter, like any other home appliance.
+Home chargers can be installed at customers’ premises behind the customers’ meter, like any other home appliances.
 When charging the car at home, the electricity used is added to the normal DEWA bill at standard residential electricity rates.

 23. What documents are required to register with DEWA?